subhadeepsarkar/subhadeepsarkar.github.io/_pages/about.md

 I am an assistant professor of Computer Science at Brandeis University.
 I work at the intersection of designing data layouts and access methods for storage engines and developing systems-level solutions for privacy protection in modern data systems.
 The goal of my research is to design efficient privacy-aware data systems by navigating the privacy-performance tradeoff and designing data structures and algorithms that support privacy by design.
 My research interests span data systems, storage layouts, access methods, and their intersection with data privacy.
 Here is my <a href="/assets/resources/research_statement.pdf" target="_blank">latest research statement</a>.

 Before joining Brandeis, I was a post-doctoral associate at Boston University in the [Data-intensive Systems and Computing (DiSC) lab](https://disc.bu.edu/) with Manos Athanassoulis (2019-2023).
-Prior to that, I spent two years at Inria, Rennes (France) a post-doctoral researcher with Christine Morin (2017-2018).
+Prior to that, I spent two years at Inria, Rennes (France) as a post-doctoral researcher with Christine Morin (2017-2018).
 I received my PhD in Computer Science from IIT Kharagpur in 2017. <br>

 <h5><b>Prospective students and post-docs</b></h5>
 <b>I am looking for motivated PhD students and post-docs.</b> If you are fascinated by large-scale data systems, love to code, and up to solving open research problems, consider joining my lab.